OR-11/Whether-collide/README.md

 # Whether-collide
  The C# program is a collide program.
+ I'm making it not to let players go through walls.

 ## How to use